emmanuel/elm-tower-defense/docs/01-drawing-fundamentals.md

 call (aka "use", "invoke") this function.
 And they're ordered based on how many arguments the function requires.

 **IMPORTANT**: none of these function signatures tell us what the argument(s) _mean_.
-In other words, `circle : Float -> Stencil` tells us that we need to give a `Float` and we'll get a `Stencil`, but it doesn't explain what the `Float` is for, as in how it is used to define the shape.
+In other words, `circle : Float -> Stencil` tells us that, in order to use the `circle` function, we need to give a `Float` and we'll get a `Stencil`, but it doesn't explain what the `Float` is for, as in how it is used to define the shape.

 But with a little bit of reflection, I think we can figure out what the numbers mean.
 Let's start with the functions that only take one argument: